 Place 4 of the eggs in a small saucepan and cook, covered completely with water, over high heat.
 Bring to the boil, then cook for a further 5 minutes.
 Carefully tip out the boiling water from the saucepan and fill with cold water to cool the eggs.
 Once cool, peel the eggs (leaving them whole).

-Heat the sesame oil in a non-stick frying pan over medium heat.
+Heat the canola oil in a non-stick frying pan over medium heat.
 Add red onion and cook, stirring, until the onion is soft (approximately 4 minutes).
 Set the frying pan aside for the onion to cool.